Kasner bounces and fluctuating collapse inside hairy black holes with charged matter: Introduction

-We note that the final (post-inversion) Kasner regime has $\acute{p}_1>0$, while the pre-inversion Kasner has $p_1<0$.
+We note that the final (post-bounce) Kasner regime has $(\acute{p}_1,\acute{p}_2,\acute{p}_3)\in(0,1)^3$, while the pre-bounce Kasner has $p_1<0$.
 This is consistent with the early predictions of BKL \cite{BK1, BKL1, BKL2} that Kasner metrics with positive Kasner exponents are stable, while those with at least one negative exponent are unstable (see Section \ref{cosmo.intro} for an extended discussion).